rankingdigitalrights/datalab/docs/documentation.md

   + use a GUI JSON editor for validation of JSON syntax (i.e. VSCode + [JSON Editor](https://marketplace.visualstudio.com/items?itemName=nickdemayo.vscode-json-editor) `plugin`, or [JSON Editor Online](https://jsoneditoronline.org/))

-![VSCode with JSON Editor Plugin](img/vscode_json_editor.jpg) (*Screenshot: VSCode with JSON Editor Plugin: JSON file is opened on the left, the visual editor on the right.*)
+![VSCode with JSON Editor Plugin](img/vscode_json_editor.jpg) (*Screenshot: VSCode with JSON Editor Plugin: JSON file is opened on the left, the GUI editor on the right.*)

 ---